Want to get a beautiful home makeover of your own?Let’s talk

 For most urban Indians, the size of the bath space in a modern Indian home is something they have to make their peace with.
-While builders may offer affordable homes these days with well-sized master bedrooms, and maybe even a small balcony with the living room, often, this leads to space being sacrificed in the the bathroom.
+While builders may offer affordable homes these days with well-sized master bedrooms, and maybe even a small balcony with the living room design, often, this leads to space being sacrificed in the the bathroom.

 Sometimes, you’re lucky if the bathroom comes with a window, as well, allowing for natural light and ventilation to add an element of openness.
 That, paired with the fact that in most homes this is a space used by more than one person (or sometimes an entire family) doesn’t make things less challenging.